jorendorff/a-history-of-the-world-notes/010-Jomon-pot.md

 Do you think the first pot was really made accidentally?

-The Jōmon people developed pottery thousands of years before agriculture.
+The Jomon people developed pottery thousands of years before agriculture.
 Why didn't any other hunter-gatherer peoples have pottery?
-What was special about the Jōmon?
+What was special about the Jomon?
 (Hint: It has to do with what they ate.)

 Are acorns edible?